chef/automate/components/automate-chef-io/README.md

 ```

 * Use a period (`.`) at the end of the comment controls whether the field will get to set the `description` for message fields.
 * Swagger relies on inheritance to document nested references.
-A parent message referenced in a child message inherits its description from the parent, not where it is referenced by the child(see the example of `favorite_food` above).
+A parent message referenced in a child message inherits its description from the parent, not where it is referenced by the child (see the example of `favorite_food` above).
 The Chef API style uses `// Intentionally blank.` in the child message.
 This convention makes the purpose of the comment clear, makes undocumented message code visible, and makes bad blank message comment lines stand out in the UI.

 ## Non-Proto File Sources for API Documentation

-We use non-proto file sources to document API content in cases where proto file conversion to Swagger our the front-end ReDoc tools have pronounced limitations, as well as in cases where expressing the content in proto files is cumbersome.
+We use non-proto file sources to document API content in cases where proto files run up against the limitations of tool we use for the Swagger conversion and also in cases where expressing the content in proto files is cumbersome.
 We support these cases by adding static Swagger JSON or YAML files that combine with the Swagger generated from the proto files.

 ### When to use Non-Proto Files